PurdueECE264/2018SpringProblems/HW04/README.md

 * Read text file.
 * Use argc and argv correctly in main.

+# Suggestions
+You should thoroughly understand the concepts of `structure`, `pointer`, and `memory allocation` before you start this homework.

 # Functions you need to complete
 In this exercise, you have to complete three functions - `Connect()`, `Close()`, `SearchByName()` in `pe04.c`, `main()` in `main.c`, and define `Student` structure in the `pe04.h` file.

-1. `Connect()` - Read the content in the file and allocate appropriate memory to store the content.
-This function accepts only one argument:
+1. `Connect(char * filename)` - Read the content in the file and allocate appropriate memory to store the content in `StudentDatabse` object.
+This function has one argument:
 	1. filename: the filename of the database you are going to connect.
 	2. You may want to use: `fopen()`, `fclose()`, `fscanf()`, `feof()` to read the file content.
 	3. This function returns a pointer to `StudentDatabase` object.
 	4. If you fail to connect to the database, you should return NULL.
-2. `Close()` - This function releases the memory you allocated in `Connect()` and close the database.
+2. `Close(StudentDatabase * studb)` - This function releases the memory you allocated in `Connect()` and close the database.
 Not completing this function will lead to memory leak.
 This function has one argument:
 	1. studb: the pointer to `StudentDatabase` object of which the memory needs to be freed.
-3. `SearchByName()` - This function searches the student by name in database.
+3. `SearchByName(StudentDatabase * studb, char * name)` - This function searches the student by name in database.
 It accepts two arguments:
 	1. studb: the pointer to `StudentDatabase` object where you will search for the student.
 	2. name: the name of the student you are looking for.
 	3. This function should return a `NULL` if the name is not in the database, otherwise it should return a pointer to the `Student` structure which stores all the info of that student.
-4. `main()` - In this exercise, you will learn to use `argc` and `argv`.
+4. `main(int argc, char ** argv)` - In this exercise, you will learn to use `argc` and `argv`.
 Here are the specifications.
 	1. `argc`:
 		1. If `argc` is less than 3, you should return `EXIT_FAILURE` and print "Insufficient arguments\n".
 		2. When argc is 3, `argv[2]` should be "-a" and you should print all the students in database using `PrintDatabase()` function and return `EXIT_SUCCESS`.
 Otherwise, you should print "Wrong arguments\n" to screen and return `EXIT_FAILURE`.